ulivz/alphax/docs/README.md

 ## Quick Start

-Take copy files as an example, if you want to copy all the files from `./src` to `./dist`, you can just do this:
+Take coping files as an example, if you want to copy all the files from `./src` to `./dist`, you can just do this:

 ```js
 import alphax from 'alphax'
 alphax().src('./src/**').dest('./dist')
 ```